Fusion/EditENinVI/README.md

 ## Source code highlighting

-For more advanced code handling that what is provided by multimarkdown, you can try:
+For more advanced code handling than what is provided by multimarkdown, you can try:

     '''code:java
     package com.voilaweb.mobile.altmount;